carlalbc/BIO634_2021/Day1_QC_and_mapping/Day1_DataQC_and_mapping.md

 - Register, and you’ll find the IGV Java Web start.
 Launch IGV with 750 MB.
 - Load the bam file using *E. coli*'s reference genome.

+2) Run the Web app: https://igv.org/app/
+- Load the bam file using *E. coli*'s reference genome.

-2) Install IGV on your computer, just follow the instructions on - download your OS version:
+3) Install IGV on your computer, just follow the instructions on - download your OS version:

 https://www.broadinstitute.org/software/igv/download